 Safety and security

-Spain has been the target of terrorist attacks.
-A number of people were killed and injured following a terrorist attack in the tourist area in Las Ramblas in Barcelona on 17 August 2017, and a related attack at Cambrils, located 120 kilometres south of Barcelona, on 18 August 2017.
-In response to the attacks, the Spanish Government announced heightened security measures in public places, including shopping areas, tourist sites and transportation hubs, and at major events which attract large crowds.
+In response to the attacks, the Spanish Government has introduced heightened security measures in public places, including shopping areas, tourist sites and transportation hubs, and at major events which attract large crowds.

-Spain's national terrorism alert level is at four ("high"), on a scale of 1 to 5.
-It was raised from three ("medium") in June 2015, following terrorist attacks in several European cities and the disruption by European security services of a number of other planned attacks.
-Targets have included public transport and transport hubs, and public places frequented by foreigners.
-The threat of terrorism remains.
+Terrorists are likely to continue planning attacks targeting Spain.
+The national terrorism alert level is at four of five levels ('high').
+It was raised in 2015 following terrorist attacks in several European cities and the disruption by European security services of a number of other planned attacks.
+Targets have included public transport and transport hubs, places of worship, sporting venues and places of mass gathering, including those frequented by foreigners.

 A series of coordinated bomb attacks occurred on the Madrid commuter train system in March 2004, killing 192 people and injuring over 1400.